navazjm/tloc/README.md

 There are two small caveats when passing in a file or directory.

-1. The path must be the second command-line argument, i.e, directoy follow the tloc executable.
+1. The path must be the second command-line argument, i.e, directory follow the tloc executable.
 Otherwise, tloc will fallback to CWD.

 Incorrect: